AlphaPiece/compilersAndInterpretersCourse/README.md

 **Note**

 As I mentioned, this project was provided to us in parts in the form of 6 different assignments.
-The folder `MiniC-compiler-code` is a collection of my implementations for each of the assignments 1-6 all in one place.
+The folder `MiniC-compiler-code` is the collection of my implementations for each of the assignments 1-6 all in one place.